man in black jacket singing on stage

 Location: Camden, North London.
 Another very central location for those who want to be in London.

-• This school wishes to consider every individual actor’s aptitude for self-expression.
+• This school aims to consider every individual actor’s aptitude for self-expression.

-• They give their actors a wide range of knowledge on a broad range of various techniques and then encourage this to be combined with the actor’s own personal experiences.
+• They provide actors with a wide range of knowledge on various techniques and encourage this to be combined with the actor’s own personal experiences.

 • Movement practitioners studied on this course include Grotowski, Lecoq, Laban, as well as the use of yoga.